Steve Seymour: America briefly excels

-Later life
+Later life and death

 Seymour wrote a number of articles on the javelin, effectively used strength training, and continued to train in the sport as late as 1957–8.
 He researched written material on the sport including translations.
 Continuing to improve his technique a full ten years after his Olympic silver medal, he came up with a throw of 251 ft 1 in in 1958 to register the longest throw of his career.
 Seymour advocated the use of somewhat heavier javelins for stronger competitors to provide more thrust.
 In an article he wrote in "Amateur Athlete", he described the javelin he threw in 1959, as a “double weight”, 3.5 pounds as opposed to the 800 g javelin, which is still the minimum weight requirement.
 In 1961 Seymour was the co-ordinating Project Director for a report to President Kennedy, called “The Soft American: Problems and Solutions.”
 There were 105 people interviewed for the article, including several well-known athletes.

-He died of a suspected heart attack at 52 in Los Angeles on June 18, 1973.
+Seymour died of a suspected heart attack in Los Angeles, on June 18, 1973, at the age of 52.